jordanott/jordanott.github.io/_posts/2017-04-25-matrix-operations-language.markdown

 ---
 [Abby Atchison](http://www1.chapman.edu/~atchi102/), [Austin Ayers](), and [Josh Graves](http://www1.chapman.edu/~grave121/) are contributors on this project.

 Defining a matrix in most programming languages is often ugly and counter intuative.
 Few languages offer built in support for matrix operations.
-Thus we propose a langauge spcefically for matrix operations.
+Thus we propose a langauge spcefically for matrices.

 {% highlight java %}
 {% raw %}
 // declaring 3x3 matrix in Java
 int matrix[][] = {{50,60,55},{62,65,70},{72,66,77}};
-{% endraw %}
-{% endhighlight %}

-{% highlight c++ %}
-{% raw %}
 // declaring 3x3 matrix in C++
 int matrix[3][3] = {{50,60,55},{62,65,70},{72,66,77}};
-{% endraw %}
-{% endhighlight %}

-{% highlight python %}
 # declaring 3x3 matrix in Python
 matrix = [[1,2,3],[4,5,6],[7,8,9]]
+{% endraw %}
 {% endhighlight %}
+Here is an example of Morphinity syntax:
 {% highlight morphinity %}
 {% raw %}
 // declaring 3x3 matrix in Morphinity